 Catherine Ludden obtained a BSc in Medical Science from the Galway-Mayo Institute of Technology.
 In 2010, Catherine decided to further investigate the genetic diversity, transmission and evolution of antimicrobial resistant bacteria in nursing homes and hospitals during her PhD at the National University of Ireland Galway.
 Having completed her PhD, Catherine moved to the University of Cambridge to take up a Postdoctoral Research Associate position in Professor Sharon Peacock's group at the Department of Medicine.
-In April 2016, she joined the Department of Infectious and Tropical Diseases as a Sir Henry Wellcome Fellow.
-Her current research is based on a One Health approach to investigate the origin and transmission of antimicrobial-resistant E. coli in the UK.
+In April 2016, she joined the Department of Infectious and Tropical Diseases as a Sir Henry Postdoctoral Wellcome Fellow.
+Her research is based on a One Health approach to investigate the origin and transmission of antimicrobial-resistant E. coli in the UK.
 This involves the use of whole-genome sequencing to determine the genetic relatedness of isolates and associated mobile genetic elements from different sources to define shared reservoirs.
 She is also working on integrating whole genome sequencing into health services for the surveillance of Carbapenem resistant Enterobacteriaceae in Ireland.
 In 2019, Catherine joined the European Centre for Disease Prevention and Control (ECDC) to provide expertise in Antimicrobial Resistance and Healthcare Associated Infections.
 During her time at ECDC, she will be responsible for providing scientific advice and will help with the development of surveillance systems and analysis of whole genome data.
 Currenly, Catherine is part of the COVID-19 UK (COG-UK) Consortium which is supporting national genomic for surveillance of COVID-19 by delivering large scale, rapid sequencing of COVID-19 samples.
 As part of the COG-UK Consortium, Catherine is an Operations Coordinator and is responsible for enrolling sample sites to the consortium, coordinating the receipt and processing of samples, assisting with developing sampling strategies and the generation of reports.
 Catherine is also a Trustee of the Society for Applied Microbiology and an International Ambassador for the Society for Healthcare Epidemiology of America -: CLEANED :-

 Teaching the module for Practical Procedures in Clinical Microbiology to medical students, including laboratory supervision, practical demonstration, project design, laboratory report corrections and tutorials.